Beautiful Plants For Your Interior

-Stone, concrete blocks and or bricks is some of the most expensive materials you can purchase for most projects in the home.
-You will also more than likely require a skilled contractor for the construction aspect, remembering ‘footings’ are always required due to their weighty properties.
+Stone, concrete blocks and or bricks are some of the most expensive materials you can purchase for most projects in the home.
+You will also more than likely require a skilled contractor for the construction aspect, remembering that ‘footings’ are always required due to their weighty properties.

 However, on the positive side, stone, bricks and concrete blocks provide you with an opportunity for creativity.
 Bricks can be customized with curves and or colour so that your house and garden has a character all its own.

 Wood is a very versatile material to use for your raised bed project.
 Buy pressure-treated wood if possible.
 Pressure-treated wood is best as you will get some guarantee with respect to its longevity (normally 5-15 years) against rot and insect infestation.